Why Work With Us?

 Can I get credited for my video when it's sold?

 We always aim to get the content creator credited for their video wherever possible.
-We assure you are credited when your video is used on our own channels.
+We assure you that you will be credited when your video is used on our own channels.
 We also include a credit line in the captions and metadata when the video is being sent out to third parties.

-We strive to ensure the credits are included by third parties but cannot guarantee that each individual client/content partner follows our credit instructions.
+We strive to ensure the credits are included by third parties, but we cannot guarantee that each individual client/content partner follows our credit instructions.
 One of the examples for not receiving a credit could be due to some clients (eg. TV/Advertisement companies) not being able to offer a credit.

 Can I still collect revenue from my video on my own channels and platforms?

 Certainly!
-We have not claimed any earnings from our contributors to this date and we do not plan to do so.
+We have not claimed any earnings from our contributors to date, and we do not plan to do so.
 We simply share the revenue we generate through our clients and content partners.

-If for any reason a claim has been put on your video by us, please contact us on licensing@ark.media to resolve the issue right away!
+If, for any reason, a claim has been put on your video by us, please contact us at licensing@ark.media to resolve the issue right away!